Southern Star

 What’s nearby?

-Anytime something is light years away, the term "nearby" becomes quite relative.
-It may be more germane that the act of stargazing is nearby.
-The Villages Astronomy Club sometimes meets nearby outside the Sawgrass Rec Center.
-They're the real celestial experts - click here for their website.
-Or check out the new Astronomy Pads at the Homestead Rec Center located near the Sawgrass Grove area south of the Turnpike.
-You could also just walk out your door and look up tonight - the Florida sky night is full of stars!
+When something is light-years away, the idea of “nearby” seems pretty relative.
+What is truly nearby, though, is the act of stargazing itself.
+The Villages Astronomy Club sometimes meets just outside the Seabreeze Rec Center, and they’re the real celestial experts - click here to visit their website.
+You can also check out the new Astronomy Pads at the Homestead Rec Center, located near the Sawgrass Grove area south of the Turnpike.
+Or, simplest of all, just step outside and look up tonight - the Florida night sky is full of stars.
+But in a strange twist of irony, the Southern Star - Sigma Octantis - is never visible from Florida.
+You'll just have to use your imagination - sorta like when I turn in my scorecard!

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.